-The show is aired in over 78 cities in the Wayne, Oakland and Tri-County areas along with 15 additional states on the Telos Network.
+The show is aired in the entire state of Michigan and parts of Canada, with additional stations on the Telos Network.
 She is also the founder and director of the “Just Ask” foundation since it was established in 1998.

 Marsha is an active volunteer for the arts, a motivational speaker and an advocate for the elderly and persons with disabilities.

 In addition to her duties at “Just Ask”, Marsha works full time for the State of Michigan, as a Job Placement Specialist for persons with disabilities.
 As a placement specialist Marsha works tirelessly to assist individuals with disabilities in finding viable employment.
 Marsha has dedicated both her professional career and personal life to providing assistance to the disabled and elderly.